AnuragSChatterjee/AnuragSChatterjee/README.md

 • My main purpose of my GitHub page is to document all the mini-projects that I do during my free time to learn new things, as well as my intenship experiences.

-• I have done a bit of leetcode practice in C and Python for easy questions just to get started, and you can check them out in one of my repositories.
+• I have done a bit of leetcode practice in 3 different programming languages i.e. Python, C and C++ for easy questions just to get started, and you can check them out in one of my repositories.

 • 👀 I’m interested in Electronics And IoT Engineering, Robotics, Product/Project Management In Tech Startups, Memes Design, Blogging And Entrepreneurship!